How it works

 Apps with realtime sync keep a local database on the device.
 Reads are instant (local), writes queue locally, and everything syncs to the server in the background.What the AI sets up

 Ask the AI to build a realtime app.
-It creates a database, turns on the sync service, and builds a two-part app:- UI - client app with a local database, live queries, and a sync connector
+It reuses a suitable active database when one exists; otherwise it creates a database, turns on the sync service, and builds a two-part app:- UI - client app with a local database, live queries, and a sync connector

 - Process - token endpoint, sync upload route, and migration runner